 Now paste in the first domain you’re interested in and press Browse History: Enter the high authority domain you want to research to see what it was used for before.

 Then click on the earliest year Wayback Machine first started to index the domain.

 Just hover your mouse over one of the dots and click on the date to see what was hosted on the domain at that time.

-You will be noticing circle dots with different colours.
-Those are visits made to the website and are marked with different colours and size dots.
+You will be noticing circle dots in different colours.
+Those are visits made to the website and are marked with different colors and size dots.

 Here’s what they mean:

-The only one you need to be concerned about are the green dots which means there was a redirection.
+The only one you need to be concerned about is the green dots which means there was a redirection.